CDF Aviation Management Program: Air Tankers

 Three TBM accidents in 1973 and three F7F accidents in 1974 accelerated the CAL FIRE S-2 modification program.
 As a result, contracts were entered into with four California contractors, Aero Union Corp., Sis-Q Flying Service, TBM Inc. and Hemet Valley Flying Service to modify and tank ten S-2 air tankers during the 1973/1974 winter period.
 As a result, 12 S-2As were placed in service in 1974 and five more were built by Bay Aviation Services and put into the fleet for the 1975 fire season.

 Three separate leases with the U.S. Navy brought a total of 55 S-2s and 60 engines for the program.
 This allowed CAL FIRE to keep the fleet going until the mid-1990s when it was decided to upgrade from S-2A to S-2T air tankers.
 In 1987, CAL FIRE entered into an agreement with Marsh Aviation of Mesa, Arizona to build a prototype S-2T.
 This prototype was placed in service and used at several bases.
 The success of the prototype led to acquisition of 26 S-2E/G aircraft in 1996.
 The E/G series S-2 was larger and newer.
 It could haul 1200 gallons of retardant with two TPE-331 GR turboprop engines at speeds in excess of 200 kn.
 A contract for building 23 of the new S-2T airtankers was entered into, with 13 delivered by the end of 2002, seven additional aircraft delivered and placed in service by the end of 2004 and the final three in 2005.
 As the new air tankers were delivered and placed in service, the original S-2As were retired.

 In 2007, CAL FIRE contracted with 10 Tanker Air Carrier for a three year exclusive use contract utilizing a wide body McDonnell Douglas DC-10-10 aerial firefighting jet air tanker known as Tanker 910, at a cost of $5 million per year.

-In 2019, CAL FIRE added 7 C-130H airtankers to the fleet, which will only become fully operation in 2023 because of the extensive modifications required to convert them to air tankers.
+In July 2018, CAL FIRE began efforts to receive seven Lockheed C-130H aircraft from US Coast Guard.
+The transfer was made official by the December 2023 passage of the FY24 National Defense Authorization Act.
+The aircraft started entering active service in August 2024 after conversion into airtankers.